RickBrice/Signs/ReadMe.md

 The "Sign" IfcProjectLibrary instance has an entry for each sign type with its respective dimensions, such as R1-1 30x30, 36x36, and 48x48.
 Only the sign thickness needs to be scaled with IfcCartesianTransformationOperator3DnonUniform.

 The resulting IFC file is [MUTCD_Sign_Library.ifc](MUTCD_Sign_Library.ifc)

+### Example sign library from Brazil
+Brazil has a national BIM library, which has pre-defined objects for many different domains.
+Recently a library of road signs was added.
+See https://community.osarch.org/discussion/3384/road-sign-library-pt-br for more information.
+The FHWA MUTCD sign library mentioned above could be something like this in conjunction with the [Centralized BIM Transportation Library](https://nibs.org/centralized-bim-transportation-library-cbtl-report/) concept.

 # All Way Stop Example
 The All Way Stop example is a contrived 4-way intersection with a Stop (R1-1) and All Way (R1-3P) sign in an IfcElementAssembly at each approach to the intersection.